Life on Main Street

 All Good Things Must Come to an End

 The thing I remember most about my life on main street during those pre-teen days was a carefree feeling.
-A feeling of not being under pressure from the clock, of not needing to have things done immediately and not being under pressure to perform and meet timelines.
+A feeling of not being under pressure from the clock, of not needing to have things done immediately or being under pressure to meet deadlines.

 Memories of days spent out in the environment, swimming, exploring and adventuring with mates.
 I contrast that to the life so many young people live today.
 Spending their days within four walls staring into one electronic device or another.
 Of course we could not possibly let children out these days many people say, condemning our current generation to a life of obesity hooked on electric devices of all manner.

 History tells us many unfortunate practices took place in the 1970’s.
 Everything from discrimination, the poor treatment of our first peoples, domestic abuse and the sexual abuse of children in institutional care.
 However, that was not my story and my story is the only one I can tell.
-For me those days in the seventies and early eighties where the good old days.
+For me those years of my life on main street of Edmonton were the good old days.
 Perhaps not for others, but they were for me.

 Other Reference Material and Pictures